atweiden/finn/doc/Syntax.md

 The second key difference is that Sectional Blocks can be added to and modified by name after being declared, much like variables in a programming language.
-Sectional Blocks are by default privately scoped to the file in which they're declared, but they can be exported and then referenced outside of the file in which they're declared.
+Sectional Blocks are by default privately scoped to the Finn source document in which they're declared, but they can be exported and then referenced outside of the document in which they're declared.

 The third key difference is that Sectional Blocks, if specially named, generate files on-disk from Sectional Block Content.